michkowalczuk/dw_matrix/README.md

-# dw_matrix
+# The Transformation project, i.e. Matrix - know the rules of the game

-The Transformation project, i.e. Matrix - know the rules of the game
+Repository for the first part od the Transformation DataWorkshop project from DataWorkshop.